-The OIG provided a draft of this audit report to the Federal Bureau of Investigation (FBI) and to the Director, Arkansas State Crime Laboratory.
+The Office of the Inspector General provided a draft of this audit report to the Federal Bureau of Investigation (FBI) and to the Chief of Forensic Services, Florida Department of Law Enforcement, Orlando Regional Crime Laboratory.
 The FBI's comments are incorporated as Appendix III of this final report.
-The Laboratory Director's comments are incorporated in Appendix IV of this final report.
 This report contains no recommendations and is issued closed.